springernature/frontend-playbook/accessibility/house-style.md

 - Pa11y is based on HTMLCodesniffer by Squizlabs.
 They also have a [bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
 - Google's Accessibility Developer Tools are available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en).
-- WebAim's [WAVE toolbar](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) for Chrome evaluates accessibility in place on the page.
+- WebAim's [WAVE extension](https://wave.webaim.org/extension/) for Chrome and Firefox evaluates accessibility in place on the page.
-- Check colour contrast compliance with Jonathan Snook's [Colour Contrast Checker](https://snook.ca/technical/colour_contrast/colour.html#fg=33FF33,bg=333333).
+- Check colour contrast compliance with WebAim's [Colour Contrast Checker](https://webaim.org/resources/contrastchecker/).
+- The [Landmarks browser extension](http://matatk.agrip.org.uk/landmarks/) (for Firefox, Chrome and Opera) enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu.
+- [Funkify](http://www.funkify.org/) is an extension for Chrome that helps you experience the web and interfaces through the eyes of users with different abilities and disabilities.
+- HeadingsMap (for [Chrome](https://chrome.google.com/webstore/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi?hl=en) and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/headingsmap/)) generates a documentmap or index of any web document structured with headings, and shows its HTML 5 outline.

 *Caveat:* None of these tools on their own will catch every error.
 Even by combining all of them, it's still possible to produce an inaccessible webpage.
 Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
 The Government Digital Service also [conducted their own tool audit](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).